Milenge Milenge: Plot

-After she reaches the airport, Immy also arrives, and explains to her that destiny wants them together.
-Priya does not believe him and therefore challenges him that if destiny did want them together, they would both find each other again in future.
-In order to prove it, she asks Immy to write his name and phone number on a currency note and uses it to buy a Numerology book, in which she writes her own name and phone number and then she sells it in a market.
+After she reaches the airport, Immy also arrives and explains to her that destiny wants them together.
+Priya does not believe him and therefore challenges him that if destiny did want them together, they would both find each other again in the future.
+In order to prove it, she asks Immy to write his name and phone number on a currency note and uses it to buy a numerology book, in which she writes her own name and phone number, and then she sells it in a market.
 Additionally, Priya takes Immy to a hotel, where they both take separate lifts.
 If both of them press the same button in the elevator, it will prove that destiny brought them together.
-Although Priya and Immy press the same button, Immy's lift slows down because a child entered the lift and pressed all the buttons.
+Although Priya and Immy pressed the same button, Immy's lift slowed down because a child entered the lift and pressed all the buttons.
 As a result, Immy could not meet Priya.
-Now, it was all up to the currency note and the Numerology book coming back to Priya and Immy respectively for them to get back together.
+Now, it was all up to the currency note and the numerology book to come back to Priya and Immy, respectively, for them to get back together.

-Three years later, Immy is engaged to Sofiya (Aarti Chhabria) and Priya is engaged to Jatin.
-However, a week before the marriage, both of them land up in Delhi again looking for each other.
+Three years later, Immy is engaged to Sofiya, and Priya is engaged to Jatin, as the latter (Priya) has been living in Mumbai.
+However, a week before the marriage, both of them land up in Delhi and Mumbai — Priya goes to Delhi while Immy goes to Mumbai — where they were trying to look for each other.
 Priya's search is hindered by the fact that she does not know Immy's real name.
-After several near misses, Priya finds the currency note and Immy finds the book.
+After several near misses, Priya finds the currency note, and Immy finds the book after he returns to Delhi.
 They find each other, which is when Immy reveals his real name is Amit.
 The film ends with both of them reuniting and getting married.